wallix/awless-templates/README.md

 ```
  Create 2 private subnets each on a different availability zone
- That is where you will deploy resources only accessible through the bastions
+ That is where you will deploy resources only accessible through the bastion

 ```sh
 create subnet cidr=10.0.0.0/19 name=PrivSubnet1 vpc=$vpc availabilityzone={zone1}